sabrown84/portfolio-kami/_portfolio/blocpong.md

 ## Explanation

 One of the best early computer games ever.
-It similates table tennis in the comforts of your own home.
-The goals of creating this game were to learn to make Pong table, create two paddles, and ball of which all had to move.
+It simulates table tennis in the comforts of your own home.
+The goals of creating this game were to learn to make the Pong table, create two paddles, and a ball... of which all had to move.
 It was a challenge to figure out controlling the difference between the player and computer controlling each side of the board.
 As a fun and enlightening experience I learned to use JavaScript to update the score and make sure the game ended.
 Try it out it's fun.

 ## Skills and Tools Used